Your 2024 Horoscope Is Here & It’s Going To Be Transformative

 Cancer Sun & Rising:

-The solar eclipse on April 8 in Aries brings news of a promotion, which will be exciting and is well deserved.
-The caveat is that the lunar eclipses on March 25 and the solar eclipse on October 2 are making you focus on family matters and home life, taking away from your career.
-Finding a balance between these two entities will be challenging, especially since Pluto’s re-entrance into Aquarius on January 20 (taking you back to March 23 2023) is urging you to focus on maintaining your own personal power, Luckily, the lunar eclipse on September 17 helps you solve and come to an understanding of how to dedicate time to both realms of your existence without falling off-center.
+The solar eclipse on 8th April in Aries brings news of a promotion, which will be exciting and is well deserved.
+The caveat is that the lunar eclipses on 25th March and the solar eclipse on 2nd October are making you focus on family matters and home life, taking away from your career.
+Finding a balance between these two entities will be challenging, especially since Pluto’s re-entrance into Aquarius on 20th January (taking you back to 23rd March 2023) is urging you to focus on maintaining your own personal power.
+Luckily, the lunar eclipse on 17th September helps you solve and come to an understanding of how to dedicate time to both realms of your existence without falling off centre.

 Leo Sun & Rising: